 The Space Report is the definitive body of information about the global space industry.
 It is a valuable resource for government and business leaders, educators, financial analysts, students and space-related businesses.
 The report can be purchased as a downloadable PDF for $399.
 A website subscription can be purchased for $3,500.
 The subscription includes the ability to download every published edition of The Space Report.
 Purchases can be made online at www.TheSpaceReport.org.

 Licenses for businesses and schools, academic pricing and discounted previous editions of The Space Report are also available via online purchase.

 About the Space Foundation

-Founded in 1983, the Space Foundation is the world's premiere organization to inspire, educate, connect and advocate on behalf of the global space community.
-It is a nonprofit leader in space awareness activities, educational programs and major industry events, including the annual Space Symposium.
-Space Foundation World Headquarters in Colorado Springs, Colo., USA, has a public Discovery Center, including El Pomar Space Gallery, Northrop Grumman Science Center featuring Science On a Sphere® and the Lockheed Martin Space Education Center.
+Founded in 1983, the Space Foundation is the world's premier organization to inspire, educate, connect, and advocate on behalf of the global space community.
+It is a nonprofit leader in space awareness activities, educational programs, and major industry events, including the annual Space Symposium.
+Space Foundation headquarters is in Colorado Springs, Colo., USA, and has a public Discovery Center, including El Pomar Space Gallery, Northrop Grumman Science Center featuring Science On a Sphere® and the Lockheed Martin Space Education Center.
 The Space Foundation has a Washington, D.C., office and field representatives in Houston, Los Angeles and the Florida Space Coast.
 It publishes The Space Report: The Authoritative Guide to Global Space Activity, and through its Space CertificationTM and Space Technology Hall of Fame® programs, recognizes space-based innovations that have been adapted to improve life on Earth.
 Visit both of our websites – www.SpaceFoundation.org and DiscoverSpace.org – and follow us on Facebook, Instagram, LinkedIn, Pinterest, Twitter, Google+, Flickr and YouTube, and read our e-newsletter Space Watch.